Dell-Networking/ansible-dellos-docs/source/smart_fabric_services_example.rst

 ==================================================================================
-Provision SMART FABRIC SERVICES using Dell EMC Networking Ansible modules example
+Provision SmartFabric Services using Dell EMC Ansible modules example
 ==================================================================================
-This example describes how to use Ansible to build a SMART FABRIC CLUSTER and provision the SMART FABRIC SERVICES with Dell EMC Networking OS10 switches.

-The sample topology is build with one spine and two leafs connected as mesh.
-BGP is running between the leafs.
-VLTi is configured between leafs.
+This example describes how to use Ansible to build a SmartFabric cluster and provision SFS with Dell EMC SmartFabric OS10 switches.
+The sample topology is built with one spine and two leafs connected as mesh, with BGP running between the leafs.
+VLTi is configured between the leafs.

-It also describes to facilitates the configuration of smart fabric and provisioning its attributes through RESTful APIs.
+The module example also describes the configuration of SFS and provisioning of attributes through REST APIs.

-Creating a Ansible Playbook for SMART FABRIC Setup
+Create an Ansible playbook for SmartFabric setup
 ---------------------------------------------------

 **Step 1**

-Create an inventory file called ``hosts.yaml`` and specify the device IP address and python_interpreter:
+Create an inventory file called ``hosts.yaml`` and specify the device IP address and python_interpreter.

 ::